its-a-feature/macos-popups/README.md

 All scenarios consider a basic macOS host with userA, userB, and root users.

 When testing, you can reset the permissions back to default with `tccutil reset All` or you can specify a specific service.
 All TCC information for the current user is saved in an sqlite database located at `~/Library/Application Support/com.apple.TCC/TCC.db`.
-You cannot

 # Table of Contents
 - [macOS Mojave (10.14)](#macos-mojave)